cardonabits/haxo-hw/README.md

 ![](docs/images/hat-pinout.png)

-You can refer to the diagram below from Raspberry Pi Spi if you need to locate those pins on the Raspberry Pi header.
+You can refer to the diagram below from Raspberry Pi Spy if you need to locate those pins on the Raspberry Pi header.
 ![](https://www.raspberrypi-spy.co.uk/wp-content/uploads/2012/06/Raspberry-Pi-GPIO-Header-with-Photo.png)